zerolawtech/SFT-Protocol/docs/glossary.rst

 * **Rating**: A number assigned to each investor that corresponds to their accreditation status.
 * **Region**: Refers to the state, province, or other principal subdivision that an investor resides in.
 * **Threshold**: The number of required calls from an authority to an admin-level function before it executes.
 This value cannot be greater the number of addresses associated with the authority.
-* **Registrars**: A whitelist contract that associates ethereum addresses to specific investors.
+* **Registrar**: A whitelist contract that associates ethereum addresses to specific investors.